Ethan826/cfi-website/content/rfc/index.md

 # An in-the-weeds note on rates

 It can be a bit tricky to comparison shop.
-Raleigh Flying Club charges a "dry" rate for airplanes, meaning the cost for fuel isn't included.
+Raleigh Flying Club charges a “dry” rate for airplanes, meaning the cost for fuel isn’t included.

-At the time of writing, the club's [Cherokee 180](https://brittle.com/raleighflyingclub/piper-cherokee180-9390j/) costs
+At the time of writing, the club’s [Cherokee 180](https://brittle.com/raleighflyingclub/piper-cherokee180-9390j/) costs
-$95&nbsp;/&nbsp;hr dry.
-Fuel prices at Raleigh fluctuate, but during a recent flight as of the time of writing, I observed that the cost per hour of fuel at Raleigh in the Cherokee 180 worked out to about $65&nbsp;/&nbsp;hr, yielding about $160&nbsp;/&nbsp;hr for the airplane rental and fuel.
+\$95 / hr dry.
+Fuel prices at Raleigh fluctuate, but during a recent flight as of the time of writing, I observed that the cost per hour of fuel at Raleigh in the Cherokee 180 worked out to about \$65 / hr, yielding about \$160 / hr for the airplane rental and fuel.

-The standard club [dues](https://www.raleighflyingclub.org/fleetandrates/) at the time of writing are $125&nbsp;/&nbsp;month.
-If you fly 10 hours per month (a reasonable amount while earning your private pilot's certificate), you'll need to bake in $12.50&nbsp;/&nbsp;hr to the rental rate, making the hourly rate about $175&nbsp;/&nbsp;hr all in (but not counting instructor rates,
+The standard club [dues](https://www.raleighflyingclub.org/fleetandrates/) at the time of writing are \$125 / month.
+If you fly 10 hours per month (a reasonable amount while earning your private pilot’s certificate), you’ll need to bake in \$12.50 / hr to the rental rate, making the hourly rate about
-$70&nbsp;/&nbsp;hr or $60&nbsp;/&nbsp;hr in bulk).
+\$175 / hr all in (but not counting instructor rates, \$70 / hr or \$60 / hr in

-A similar airplane at a nearby flight school costs $200&nbsp;/&nbsp;hr.
-To rent that plane solo, you must carry renter's insurance at about
+bulk).

-$500–700&nbsp;/&nbsp;yr (insurance is included in the club dues at Raleigh Flying Club).
-The rate for instructors at that school is $65&nbsp;/&nbsp;hr.
+A similar airplane at a nearby flight school costs \$200 / hr.
+To rent that plane solo, you must carry renter’s insurance at about \$500–700 / yr (insurance is included in the club dues at Raleigh Flying Club).
+The rate for instructors at that school is \$65 / hr.

-Summarizing, I think it's fair to say the following:
+Summarizing, I think it’s fair to say the following:

 - The rates at Raleigh Flying Club can save you about 20% on the hourly rate to rent the airplane, _including fuel_.
-- Taking into account club dues, instructor rates, and renter's insurance, you can probably save about 15% by flying at Raleigh Flying Club, though many factors affect that figure.
+- Taking into account club dues, instructor rates, and renter’s insurance, you can probably save about 15% by flying at Raleigh Flying Club, though many factors affect that figure.
-- The comparison isn't quite apples-to-apples: being a member of the flying club gives you more privileges in terms of using airplanes and membership in a community of fellow Triangle pilots.
+- The comparison isn’t quite apples-to-apples: being a member of the flying club gives you more privileges in terms of using airplanes and membership in a community of fellow Triangle pilots.